Karen Bennett

 Continue reading

-My dad, Herbert Miller, was trained as a replacement troop during the fall of 1944 and by the end of that year he was in Belgium fighting in the Battle of the Bulge.
+My dad, Herbert Miller, was trained as a replacement troop during the fall of 1944 and by the end of that same year he was in Belgium fighting in the Battle of the Bulge.
 He had been assigned to Company L, 333rd Regiment, 84th Infantry Division, known as the Railsplitters.
-My dad wrote quite a few …
+I continue with the letters …

 Continue reading